Idzerda House, date unknown (left) and 2007 (center and right) (click thumbnails for larger image)

 From 1968-1996, the house was used as the "President's Home":

-In 1996, when Mary Lyons chose not to live there, the home became a CSB student residence and has remained so since.
-The house currently accommodates 12 students and generates significant housing revenue.
+In 1996, when Mary Lyons chose not to live there, the home became a CSB student residence and remained so for several years.
+The house accommodated 12 students and generated significant housing revenue.

 On August 3, 2013 the Idzerda House was burned down and used by the St. Joseph Fire Department to practice and prepare for firefighting.
 The Idzerda House was demolished for structural problems and to make room for future renovation and expansion of the Haehn Campus Center.